levinas/SDF-estimates/estimates.md

 #### 4.2 Rate of novel operons per MoAC

+Soil9: 586,055 proteins in are in novel operons (on contigs with at least 3 proteins)

+Rate of proteins in novel operons = 586,055/19G = 31 / MoAC
+Suppose the average operon size is 6, rate of novel operons = 5

 #### 4.3 Expansion rate of known protein family members per MoAC

+Soil9: 1,097,911 novel proteins are within 3 genes away from a known protein (on contigs with at least 3 proteins)

+Rate of proteins in novel operons = 1,097,911/19G = 58 / MoAC

 #### 4.4 Global estimate of novel proteins